 Old Mitchell Hike

 Don't be like the rest of the tourists and drive to the top: take a real hike to the summit of Mount Mitchell!
-This moderate trail climbs from the Park Office roughly 2 miles to the summit along a beautiful and historic, newly-completed trail.
-The entire trail is above 6000' in elevation, meaning even during the summer you'll stay cool and refreshed.
+This moderate trail climbs from the park's restaurant roughly 2 miles to the summit along a beautiful trail that is both historic and yet newly-completed.
+The entire hike is near or above 6000 ft in elevation, meaning you can expect cool temperatures even in the summer.
 See the changing ecosystem and examples of the spruce-fir forest zone close-up.
-You'll pass the park restaurant and campground on the way.
-Return through historic Camp Alice, a former tourist and logging camp, on an easy old roadbed back up to the park office.
+Return through historic Camp Alice, a former tourist and logging camp, and an easy gravel road to finish up the hike.

 Details